 According to MHC's site file records, there are 48 documented historical archaeology sites within the town of Sturbridge.
-Two of the sites - the Tantiusque Lead Mine Historic Archaeology Site (STU-HA-45) and the Fording Place at Tantiusque site - are located within the Tantiusque Reservation, which is listed in the National and State Register of Historic Places.
+One of the sites, the Tantiusque Lead Mine Historic Archaeology Site (STU-HA-45), is located within the Tantiusque Reservation, which is listed in the National and State Register of Historic Places.
 Otherwise, none of the other sites have been determined individually eligible for listing in the National Register of Historic Places.

-Site types include an historic lead mine (Tantiusque Mine STU-HA-45), a barber shop (STU-HA-40; Barber Shop), the Fording Place at Tantiusque (STU-HA-39), and the Wight Saw Mill (STU-HA-18).
+Site types include an historic lead mine (Tantiusque Mine STU-HA-45), the Haynes harness and carriage shop (STU-HA-40), the Fording Place at Tantiusque (STU-HA-39), and the Wight Saw Mill (STU-HA-18).
 Because of swiftly flowing and powerful streams, many area sites date to the industrial periods, including the Fiskdale Mill Complex (1826-1888) (STU-HA-43), the Upper Mill Dam Site (STU-HA-41), and elements associated with the Grand Trunk Railroad (STU-HA-34).